braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/heap.md

 If you are using the [older navigation]({{site.baseurl}}/navigation), you can find **Currents** under **Integrations**.
 {% endalert %}

-Give your export a name, and then proceed to the **Current Details** page.
-On this page, you'll need to enter the endpoint and optional bearer token (if provided).
+Give your export a name, then proceed to the **Current Details** page.
+On this page, enter the endpoint and optional bearer token (if provided).

 After configuring your integration's credentials, check all message engagement, customer behavior, and user events you would like to export to Heap, and click **Launch Current**.